augcog/OpenARK/documentation/windows-buid-inst.md

 2. Download OpenCV 3.4 source from https://github.com/opencv/opencv/tree/3.4.
 Extract the zip folder and cd to the extracted directory

-3. Follow CMAKE steps above, EXCEPT replace cmake -G"Visual Studio 14 2015 Win64" .. with cmake -G"Visual Studio 14 2015 Win64" -DOPENCV_EXTRA_MODULES_PATH=<opencv_contrib>/modules -DWITH_MSMF=OFF ..
+3. Follow CMAKE steps above, EXCEPT replace `cmake -G"Visual Studio 14 2015 Win64" ..` with `cmake -G"Visual Studio 14 2015 Win64" -DOPENCV_EXTRA_MODULES_PATH=<opencv_contrib>/modules -DWITH_MSMF=OFF ..`
     Where: <opencv_contrib> is the location you extracted the opencv_contrib zip file to.

 4. Set the OpenCV enviroment variable and add it to the systems path.
 You can edit the environment variables using an interface by going to “Control Panel->System and Security->System->Advanced system settings->Environment Variables”.

  We will need to modify two system variables in order to use OpenCV.
-First we want to add the system variable OpenCV_DIR and set it to “<extraction_directory>\opencv\Build\install” where <extraction_directory> is the directory you extracted OpenCV to.
+First we want to add the system variable OpenCV_DIR and set it to `<extraction_directory>\opencv\Build\install` where `<extraction_directory>` is the directory you extracted OpenCV to.

  You will also need to add the bin directory to the PATH variable.
-Select the variable “Path” and add a line with the value “%OpenCV_DIR%\x64\vc14\bin”.
+Select the variable “Path” and add a line with the value `%OpenCV_DIR%\x64\vc14\bin`.
 This allows your computer to find the proper library files when running programs using OpenCV.

  Hit “OK” to close the Environment Variables dialog box.
 The variables will not be set until you do this.
 You will also have to reopen any open command prompt windows for the variables to be updated for that window.